Best Kayak Paddle – 2020 Reviews and Guide

 How you paddle will also affect the style of blade you’ll need.
 For high angle paddling, for example if you paddle with the shaft more vertical than horizontal, then you may be better with a wider blade design.
 The shafts tend to be shorter for high angle paddling.

 For low angle paddling, where you keep the shaft more parallel to the water, you may find your paddling is more efficient with a narrower blade and, in turn, a longer shaft.

 When have a paddle you love it can be hard to let go, even when you’re in a situation that could really use a longer paddle.
 But that’s where a paddle extension might just be able to help.

 Depending on the type of paddle you have, yes, you can.
 There are various products on the market that can allow you to extend the length of your paddle by adding an extension section to the middle portion of your paddle.

 If your paddle features a single shaft that cannot be taken apart then you may struggle to add an extension.
-If, however, you have a 2 piece or 4 piece paddle, you may find adding an extension easier, as the extension is designed to fit in between the two shaft pieces.
+If, however, you have a 2-piece or 4-piece paddle, you may find adding an extension easier, as the extension is designed to fit in between shaft pieces.

 How To Extend Your Paddle